-Sick sinus syndrome is the name for several conditions in which the sinus node does not work the right way.
+Sick sinus syndrome is the name for several conditions in which the sinus node in your heart does not work the right way.
 The sinus node (also called the sinoatrial node) is a natural pacemaker in your heart that helps your heart beat steadily.
 An electric current starts in one of the upper chambers (called the atria) of the heart and goes through the heart to the bottom chambers (called the ventricles).
 The sinus node can increase your heart rate during times of high demand, such as during exercise.
 If you have sick sinus syndrome, your heart rate may be too slow or too fast to meet the needs of your body.

 About 1 in 600 people with heart problems have sick sinus syndrome.
 It usually affects people who are at least 70 years old.
 Women are affected about as often as men.

 Some people with sick sinus syndrome do not feel ill or have only mild feelings of illness.
 Other people have symptoms that come and go.
 The following are some possible symptoms of sick sinus syndrome: